douglasdavis/twaml/docs/api_data.rst

    .. automethod:: __add__

-.. autofunction:: twaml.data.from_root
+.. autofunction:: from_root
-.. autofunction:: twaml.data.from_pytables
+.. autofunction:: from_pytables
-.. autofunction:: twaml.data.from_h5
+.. autofunction:: from_h5
 .. autofunction:: scale_weight_sum